Note 15. Income Taxes

 Balance as of December 31, 2024

+The increase in the prior year uncertain tax position relates to Colorado net operating losses as it is more likely than not that the Colorado apportionment percentage was overstated in prior years.
 The Company has no accrued interest related to the uncertain tax benefits.
-The Company does not anticipate any significant changes to unrecognized tax benefits over the next 12 months as of December 31, 2025.
+The Company does not anticipate any significant changes to unrecognized tax benefits over the next 12 months as of December 31, 2024.

 About Income Taxes Disclosures